folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 ##### Release branches for the Fhi.Frontend.Demo app

 There is no need for a release branch, since the branch `dev` represents the "truth".
-Therefore we do not create a pull request either, we just:
+Therefore we do not create a pull request with main as base either, we just:

-1. Check that `package.json` is up to date with the latest versions of `@folkehelseinstituttet/style` and all `@folkehelseinstituttet/[project]`'s in branch `dev`
+1. Check that `package.json` is up to date with the latest versions of `@folkehelseinstituttet/style`
    - If not: create a feature branch named `enhancement/update-dependencies`, and fix it.
-   - Create PR, and when merged to `dev`.
+   - Create PR, and merge `enhancement/update-dependencies` to `dev`.
+2. Merge `main` into `dev` and fix merge conflicts if any.
-2. Merge `dev` into `main`
+3. Merge `dev` into `main`
-3. Push to origin (which will trigger the release)
+4. Push to origin (which will trigger the release)

 ## Coding conventions